-The request for rehearing of the Manchester Street FCA10 Order remains pending before the FERC.
-As previously reported, the FERC issued the Manchester Street FCA10 Order on May 2, 2016 (1) finding the ISO Tariff unjust and unreasonable for its lack of clarity as to whether new incremental capacity and existing capacity at the same generating station must submit a composite offer in order to participate in a Forward Capacity Auction ("FCA") but (2) denying Dominion's requested relief (resettlement of the auction results to allow Dominion's new incremental capacity to be treated as if it had participated in FCA10).
-The FERC directed the ISO to submit a compliance filing with Tariff language (a) expressly addressing whether new incremental and existing capacity at the same resource must submit a composite offer (and to provide the rationale for any such requirement); and (b) allowing an existing generating resource to lock-in the price for the new incremental capacity (or to provide reasons why the lock-in should not be allowed).
-That compliance filing was submitted on July 1 in Docket ER16-2126 (see Section III below).
-Dominion requested rehearing of the Manchester Street FCA10 Order on June 1, 2016.
-On June 27, the FERC issued a tolling order affording it additional time to consider the Dominion rehearing request, which remains pending before the FERC.
+16 Dominion Energy Mktg., Inc. and Dominion Energy Manchester St., Inc. v.
+ISO New England Inc., 157 FERC ¶ 61,041 (Oct.
+21, 2016) ("Manchester Street FCA10 Rehearing Order"), directed the ISO to submit a compliance filing with Tariff language (a) expressly addressing whether new incremental and existing capacity at the same resource must submit a composite offer (and to provide the rationale for any such requirement); and (b) allowing an existing generating resource to lock-in the price for the new incremental capacity (or to provide reasons why the lock-in should not be allowed).
+That compliance filing was submitted on July 1 in Docket ER16-2126 and subsequently conditionally accepted (see Section III below).
+Dominion requested rehearing of the Manchester Street FCA10 Order on June 1, 2016, arguing that the ISO violated the Tariff and asserting that the FERC mistakenly denied it's requested relief by mistakenly assuming that Dominion's request would require resettling FCA 10 and that Dominion failed to timely challenge its disqualification.
+However, in denying rehearing, the FERC found (i) that the ISO did not violate its filed rate (although the filed rate was admittedly unjust and unreasonable), (ii) that it properly exercised its broad remedial discretion to decline to direct resettlement of the market, and (iii) that it had appropriately considered Dominion's failure to timely challenge its disqualification.
 If you have any questions concerning this matter, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).